vygr/ChrysaLisp/docs/EVENT_LOOPS.md

 nodes, we get to choose where we will open the child task from this list.

-Here we pick a network node at random and send off an open task request to that node, when the reply comes in it will be to the `+select_task` mailbox and contain the `key` so we can retrieve the child's record.
+Here we pick a network node at random and send off an open task request to that node, when the reply comes in it'll be to the `+select_task` mailbox and contain the `key` so we can retrieve the child's record.

-When the library wishes to destroy a child task, it will call our `(destroy)` function.
+When the library wishes to destroy a child task, it'll call our `(destroy)` function.
 Here we look to see if we ever received the tasks network ID, and if so send off a `quit` message to it.
 Then look to see if it had an outstanding job request, and if it did, we push the request back onto the job que.